digitickets/omnipay-global-payments/README.md

 For refunds, their ecommerce API is used, via the SDK: https://github.com/globalpayments/php-sdk

+For Apple Pay, please pass in a "token" to the purchase() function: https://developer.globalpay.com/ecommerce/applepay#api

 ## Installation

 This package is installed via [Composer](http://getcomposer.org/).
 To install, simply add it